Increased Control with Accounts Payables Workflow

-- Non-AP Coding with memory and defaulting.
-Believe it or not, the original requestors either know enough to code their own invoice, or they can be taught the few values they would ever use to code their own invoices.
-When the AP workflow system remembers their most commonly used values, it makes it all the easier to transfer coding efforts to requestors.
+With the right system in place, the original requestors can be easily taught the few values they would need to code their own invoices.
+When the AP workflow system remembers their most commonly used values and automatically populates them based on a confidence interval, it makes it even easier to transfer coding efforts to requestors.

 After the initial entry point approver (requestor usually) has approved/coded the invoice, the invoice workflow system should route based on hierarchy and approval limits.
 So, if an AP employee has an approval limit of $5,000 and reports to their AP Manager, an invoice for $7,500 should automatically route to the manager after the employee approves it.
 Hierarchy is important in enforcing payment controls.
 If a system simply asks the approver if they want to forward the invoice for any more approvals, it is not enforcing the payment controls and the payables department is going to have to enforce the payment controls manually.